matt-j-murphy/DyadicData/README.md

-# Dyadic Data Analysis -  Modeling the Within-Person Process for Continuous Outcomes
+# Modeling the Within-Person Process for Continuous Outcomes

 * Daily diary reports of arguments and relational intimacy by 66 women in a cohabiting intimate relationship
 * Completed an online background questionnaire and online nightly diaries for 28 consecutive evenings

-## Research Questions
-* How much do daily conflicts lower intimacy for the typical person?
-* How much do people differ in this relationship?
-* Does relationship quality (RQ) buffer conflict reactivity such that those with higher RQ are less reactive to conflict?

 ## Variables
 * `id`: Participant id